 One of my favorite beaches in Monterey is Del Monte Beach because it’s more secluded and quiet, being located off the back of a housing area.
 The beach is fantastic for walkers, with a long, pristine stretch of sand, plus it’s fairly calm, which makes it a good swimming beach, if you dare.

-his beach is officially part of Monterey State Beach.
-Located not far from the old Fisherman’s Wharf in Monterey, west of Del Monte Avenue, you’ll find free parking and beach access.
+This beach is officially part of Monterey State Beach.
+Located not far from the old Fisherman’s Wharf and Cannery Row in Monterey, west of Del Monte Avenue.
+You’ll find free parking along the roadside in the Del Monte neighborhood and easy beach access with boardwalks that lead to picnic tables that overlook the beach.

 The thing that makes this beach unique is the lagoon that was formed by the Carmel River.
 Here you’ll find a 1-mile-long protected beach with plenty of sand to make yourself comfortable on, just south of Carmel-by-the-Sea.

-Located on the 17th-Mile Drive, Asilomar State Beach is a narrow, one-mile strip of sandy beach and rocky coves.
+Asilomar State Beach is a narrow, one-mile strip of sandy beach and rocky coves.
 While it’s not the prime beach location for spending a long, lazy day on the beach, it’s got a lovely view and it’s terrain is very interesting.
-It’s a nice stop if you’re taking the 17-Mile Drive along the coast.
+It’s a nice stop to make near the 17-Mile Drive along the coast.

 This beach is tiny but it’s always very popular, not only because it’s located right on Cannery Row, but because it appeals to everyone.
 Scuba divers use it as a launching or exit point.
 Families use it as a place to relax during a day out in Monterey.
 You can even launch a kayak from here.
 It’s small, but it’s great.